project-sunbird/project-sunbird.github.io/pages/features-documentation/concept_selector.md

   <tr>
     <td>1 Click <b>Concepts</b>.
 The Concepts page is displayed
     <br>2.
 Search the concept using <b>Search</b> bar
     <br>3.
-Concept tab displays complete list of the available concepts in Sunbird
+Concept tab displays complete list of the available concepts
     <br>4.
 Browse and select the concept(s) from the concept tree
     <br>5.
 View the selected concepts in <b>Selected Concepts</b> tab
     <br>6.
 Click <b>Done</b> to proceed